David Simkins: Early life and education

 Simkins grew up in South Bend, Indiana.
-He graduated from Clay High School in 1977, where he was active in the production of the Junior Achievement-sponsored comedy series Beyond Our Control.
+He attended Clay High School, where, in 1973, he start being active in the production of the Junior Achievement-sponsored comedy series Beyond Our Control.
 Simkins learned the basics of television production on the series, which was broadcast locally on WNDU-TV.
-After graduating high school, he studied film and broadcasting at The University of Iowa, earning a bachelor's degree in 1982.
+After graduating high school in 1977, he studied film and broadcasting at The University of Iowa, earning a bachelor's degree in 1982.

 Career

 He moved to Los Angeles, California, and got his first job at Sandy Howard Productions answering phones, and later reviewing and budgeting film scripts.
-Simkins told The South Bend Tribune, "That's where I learned how scripts were written… I learned how they came up with a budget."
+Simkins told The South Bend Tribune, "That's where I learned how scripts were written … I learned how they came up with a budget."
 He later worked for a short period of time as a development executive for New World Pictures.

-He has been an active writer and producer for television since his involvement with The Adventures of Brisco County, Jr. in 1993-1994.
-Further work includes The Dresden Files, and Human Target.
-His most recent work was Powers and Wu Assassins.
+He has been an active writer and producer for television since his involvement with The Adventures of Brisco County, Jr. (1993–1994).

+In 2022, Simkins was hired as coordinator and facilitator for the "Study Away: LA" program, a semester internship program for Rochester Institute of Technology's School of Film and Animation (SOFA).

+Filmography

+The projects that Simkins has been involved with include: